jerith/Platform-Guild/index.rst

 Guild meetings, email chains, IRC, Slack and hallway meetings are all appropriate forums for improving our principles and policies.

 Disagree with an existing principle, guideline, or policy?
-Cool!
 Send a pull request to change it!